 Types of Financial Institutions Providing Early Access

 Three main types of institutions commonly offer early direct deposit: traditional brick-and-mortar banks, online banks, and neobanks.
 And payroll-focused or employer-linked apps.
 Traditional banks may add the feature to special checking accounts or loyalty programs.
-Online banks and neobanks often include it as a free bonus to attract customers who are more tech-savvy.
+Online banks and neobanks often include it as a free bonus to attract more tech-savvy customers.

 Payroll-related apps and services sometimes stand out by letting you access your payroll files right away.
 They often work with employers or payroll providers.
 This closer connection to payroll processing lets you get access earlier in some cases.
 However, the downsides might include subscription fees or limited banking services.